PillarTechnology/CodeRaceClients/ManualInstructions.md

 ##### Steps:
 1. Open a new terminal window.
+2. Navigate to the appropriate race directory.
+3. Type `code ` then the source file to be edited.
-2. Edit the source file to make the tests pass:
+4. Edit the source file to make the tests pass:
    ##### For JAVA:
       type: `cd CodeRaceClients/romanNumeralsJava/src/main/java/com/coderace/`
       edit the file `RomanNumerals.java`